anraiki/events-calendar-reminder/README.md

 # Prerequisites

 * CRON jobs - Have a web host or server with this feature
-* 3rd Party SMTP like Sendgrid
+* 3rd Party SMTP like Sendgrid (optional if your server can handle mailing)
 * Events Calendar Ticket

 # Installation